lysein/roomFi-matchmaking/README.md

 # roomFi-matchmaking
- matchmaking engine for the roomfie app
+ matchmaking engine for the roomfi app

 # Licensing Notice